john-szetho/code-playground/README.md

 7. SVG elements
 8. ??

-Try and follow along as much as you can and don't be afraid to experiment or break any code... you can always fork a new project 😈
+Try and follow along as much as you can and don't be afraid to experiment or break any code... you can always fork (aka. remix) a new project.

-This playground contains a selection of placeholder images which you can find in the `assets` folder to the left, but feel welcome to upload your own to use.
+There is a selection of placeholder images in the `assets` folder to the left but you are welcome to upload and use your own.

-#### What's in this project?

-← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.
+🔮🔮🔮

+“The goal should not be to program something amazingly complex but to develop effective design with simple means”

+#### Files

-← `index.html`: This is the main HTML page for your site.
+← `index.html`: This is the main HTML page for your website.

 ← `style.css`: CSS files add styling rules to your content.